mehmeteminatmacaoglu/System-Monitoring-App/README.md

 # System Monitoring App

 This project is a simple application developed to monitor computer system resources in real time.
-With its user-friendly interface, you can easily track CPU, RAM, and Disk usage.
+With its user-friendly interface, you can easily track GPU, CPU, RAM, Disk usage.
 The application also offers Light and Dark Mode support.

 ---